-“Life Skills” is a term we hear often and sometimes question, “What does it mean?”
-The two words imply skills one would learn to help navigate more effectively through life.
-When young people starting using and abusing alcohol and drugs, they frequently miss out on some of life’s most important lessons.
-It is generally believed within the addiction recovery field and 12 Step community that early substance abuse stunts emotional maturity.
-When chemical dependency and addiction take the center stage, parents, educators, mentors and other significant role models lose their authority and ability to influence in positive, nurturing ways.
+When people start using and abusing drugs or alcohol, especially at a young age, they often miss out on reaching certain milestones and learning some of life’s most important lessons.
+In the treatment community, it is widely believed that early substance abuse stunts emotional maturity.
+When addiction is in control, parents, educators and other role models lose their authority and ability to influence in positive, nurturing ways.

 Recovering addicts and alcoholics frequently struggle with their finances, and by the time they come into recovery, may have acquired sizable debt, bad credit and legal problems.
 It is possible to repair the financial damage that happened as a result of bad choices, immaturity and a lack of financial responsibility.

 We help our residents learn new concepts and skills about managing money, covering areas such as:

 Health and wellness covers a wide spectrum of our lives including mental, physical, emotional and spiritual.
 Our goal at BRC Recovery is to help our residents to understand the importance of taking care of ourselves and the daily habits necessary to maintain health and wellness.
 Long-term recovery requires healthy habits.